top of page

 Wednesday, March 20, 2024

-Enjoy an eyeful of ideas with a side order of history in this inspiring armchair garden visit to the glorious Emerald Isle.
+An eyeful of ideas with a side order of history in this inspiring armchair garden visit to the glorious Emerald Isle.
 From a Neolithic farm site on the scenic west coast to Victorian garden estates and the contemporary creations of siblings Jimi and June Blake, you’ll soon want to put Ireland on your bucket list.

 bottom of page